AdobeDocs/platform-learn.en/help/bootcamp-pt/uc/uc2/ex1.md

 ---
-title: Bootcamp - Visit the website and create your account
+title: Bootcamp - Visit the website and create your account - Brazil
-description: Bootcamp - Visit the website and create your account
+description: Bootcamp - Visit the website and create your account - Brazil
 kt: 5342
 audience: Data Engineer, Data Architect, Marketer
 doc-type: tutorial
 activity: develop
-exl-id: a56cedba-3ac4-4a9b-aeb8-8036c527a878
 ---
 # 2.1 Visit the website and create your account